carlsborg/tfbind/README.md

 claude -p "Hi have a look at program.md and let's kick off a new experiment! let's do the setup first." --dangerously-skip-permissions
 ```

-Of course run this on a sandbox of some sort if using that flag.
+Of course run this on a sandbox if using that flag.
 I use https://ResearchBox.ai

 # References